metabrainz/musicbrainz-server/INSTALL.md

     Note: If you are using Ubuntu 11.10, the collate extension currently does not work with gcc 4.6 and needs to be built with an older version such as gcc 4.4.
-To do this, run "sudo apt-get install gcc-4.4" and then run the
+To do this, run the following:

-    following:
+        sudo apt-get install gcc-4.4
         cd postgresql-musicbrainz-collate
         CC=gcc-4.4 make -e
         sudo make install
         cd ..

-2)  Setup PostgreSQL authentication
+2. Setup PostgreSQL authentication

     For normal operation, the server only needs to connect from one or two OS users (whoever your web server / crontabs run as), to one database (the MusicBrainz Database), as one PostgreSQL user.
-The PostgreSQL database name and user name are given in DBDefs.pm (look for the "READWRITE" key).
+The PostgreSQL database name and user name are given in DBDefs.pm (look for the `READWRITE` key).
 For example, if you run your web server and crontabs as "www-user", the following configuration recipe may prove useful: